Scoring your Credit - How's your FICO?

 Credit scores are used for more than just determining whether or not you qualify for a mortgage.
-Higher scores indicate you are a better credit risk, and thus may qualify for a better mortgage rate.
+Higher scores indicate you are probably a better credit risk, and thus may qualify for a better mortgage rate.

-Improving your score
+Raising your credit score